 246 S. Broadway | map |

-This 300 seater opened in 1908.
-That year it had a fling presenting sound pictures using the Gaumont Chronophone process.
+This 300 seater was running by 1907.
+In 1908 it had a fling presenting sound pictures using the Gaumont Chronophone process.
 Thanks to Tony Pepper for the 1908 photo.
 Arthur Hyman ran the house for awhile and in 1910 it was called the Cecil Theatre.
 Closing was in 1913 or a bit earlier.
 The building has been demolished.
 For more information see the page about the Royal Theatre.

 703 S. Broadway | map |